Toreno96/controllerRobot/README.md

 - Dynamixl SDK (https://github.com/ROBOTIS-GIT/DynamixelSDK) - used to send and receive data to/from servomotors
 - BoardDynamixel class from Dominik Belter, on which we took pattern
 - Board class - parent class for our project

+We also got a lot of help from Przemysław Walkowiak, who told us a lot about using C++ templates in units conversion.

 ## License
 MIT